runandtalk is an England Athletics campaign supported by Mind, the Mental Health charity, to improve mental wellbeing

 - supporting people experiencing mental health problems to start, return to and continue running

-In support of Time to Talk Day during the week of 28th January and 3rd February 2017 England Athletics, supported by Mind the mental health charity, are encouraging people to #runandtalk to improve their mental wellbeing through running and break down the stigma associated with mental health by getting people talking about it.
+In support of Time to Talk Day during the week of 28th January and 3rd February 2017 England Athletics, supported by Mind the mental health charity, are encouraged people to #runandtalk to improve their mental wellbeing through running and break down the stigma associated with mental health by getting people talking about it.
 England Athletics Clubs and RunTogether Groups were encouraged to set up a #runandtalk Organised Run.
 Below is some useful information to help you set up a #runandtalk Organised Run.

 #runandtalk organised runs can only be organised an England Athletics partner, affiliated club or RunTogether Group.
 They MUST be led by a UKA qualified leader or coach.
 Other people can organise their own runs (a group of friends, colleagues, family members, etc) - they just won’t be listed on the event page list of organised runs for the general public to join.